 A research paper & class presentation are required as part of this course.
 This two part course involves both the study of economics on two levels & how to be an active part in the democracy of our country.
 Economic literacy is a vital part of our democracy.
 On a macroeconomic level, the course involves the study of the economy in the areas of inflation, unemployment, the federal deficit & fiscal policy, & foreign trade & how these factors relate to our national economy.
-On the level. economics looks microeconomic classifications of business, budgeting & financial planning, & individual decision-making, the effects of supply & demand, & a comparison of economic systems.
+On the microeconomic economics level. looks into classifications of business, budgeting & financial planning, & individual decision-making, the effects of supply & demand, & a comparison of economic systems.
 The second part of this course explores the study of our rights & responsibilities under a democracy.
 Students are expected to increase their awareness of current issues & develop the ability to express their own personal opinions & a tolerance for the opinions of others.
 Some of the themes studied include: political participation; minorities, poverty & dissent; the problems of family; & foreign affairs & national defense.

-Psychology - H303 (11, 12) 1 credit
+Psychology - H303 (11, 12) 1 credit i sychology h ous (11, 14) 1 crean